What is dental insurance?

 Many dental plans also include coverage for basic services, such as fillings and extractions, and major services like root canals and crowns.

-• Procedures like fillings will be covered at 80%.
+- Procedures like fillings will be covered at 80%.
 Also included in this basic procedure category are extractions and periodontal treatment for gum disease.

 What does dental insurance not cover?

-Dental insurance limitations
+Dental insurance coverage limits

 There may also be a deductible.
 The deductible is the amount you need to pay before your policy kicks in.
 For example, let’s say you have a $100 deductible.
 You get a crown that costs $700.
-You would pay the $100 deductible out of your own pocket and your carrier would pay the rest.
+You would pay the $100 deductible out of your own pocket, and your carrier would pay the rest.

 It’s important to note that preventative care isn’t often included in the maximum, allowing your dollar to stretch a little further.